 - Some interesting stuff about amputated limbs.

 - I’ve known how to pronounce ‘ll’ in Welsh since forever, but until recently I didn’t know how to pronounce it in Icelandic.
-Turns out it’s a laterally released unvoiced alveolar affricate (according to John Wells).
+Via John Wells (scroll down), it’s a laterally released unvoiced alveolar affricate.

-- My favourite piece of news in science for this month: apparently bonobos have been caught hunting chimpanzees.
-They ain’t so peaceful!
+- My favourite piece of news in science for this month: apparently bonobos have been caught hunting chimpanzees!

 - Is this an annotation for The Last Continent by Terry Pratchett?
 (You’ll know what I mean if you’ve read it.)